 |MOLLUSCA : NUDIBRANCHIA : Flabellinidae||SNAILS, SLUGS, ETC.|

 Description: The body is translucent white in colour with patches of opaque white pigment on the tips of the long, pointed oral tentacles, smooth rhinophores and tail.
 The cerata are filled with red or red-brown digestive gland, and have a broad ring of white pigment below the tip.
 There are conspicuous pointed propodial tentacles at the front corners of the foot in all Flabellinids.
-Typically about 20mm-30mm in length, but well-fed individuals may be larger.
+Typically about 20mm-30mm in length, but well-fed individuals may be larger, up to 80mm.

 Habitat: A common species in spring and early summer in shallow exposed sites and deeper water which is exposed to tidal streams.
 The normal food is the hydroid Tubularia indivisa but other hydroids are sometimes eaten, such as Eudendrium spp. and the solitary hydroid Corymorpha nutans The spawn consists of a thread which is laid in a wavy spiral.

-Distribution: Found throughout the British Isles, and as far north as Iceland.
+Distribution: Found throughout the British Isles, and as far north as Norway and Iceland.
 Recorded from the Atlantic coast of France, but confusion with other species makes new records valuable.

 Key Identification Features:

 Distribution Map from BioMar data for Ireland - Google Earth map: download this placemark (not got Google Earth installed?)

 Distribution Map from NBN: Grid map (fast) : Interactive map (slow, requires login to view records) : National Biodiversity Network mapping facility, data for UK.